 My Girlfriend Voice is a community where we focus on developing your Inner Whisperer, your Inner Mentor.
 It’s a platform where curiosity breeds compassion.
 I still dance with my demons so writing and illustrating My Girlfriend Voice helps hold me accountable.
 Old habits die hard, Girlfriend, and it is easy to return the that old comfortable sorry state even knowing it’s not good for me.
 I can go back there from time to time but it’s not a place I’ll take up residence.

 I am committed to believing that everything I have been through is a gift.

-Abuse, heartbreak, divorce, death, supporting a loved one with substance use disorder, dysfunctional coping skills, loving a narcissist, parenting then becoming an empty nester, dating after 50…these are all gifts.
+Sexual abuse, heartbreak, divorce, deaths, supporting a loved one with substance use disorder, dysfunctional coping skills, loving a narcissist, parenting then becoming an empty nester, dating after 50…these are all gifts.
 The kind of gifts that sometimes “hurt so good”.
 Do you know the Japanese term kintsugi?
 It refers to an art form where cracks in pottery are filled with precious metals.
 Breakage and repair are part of an object’s history, not something to disguise.
 I really love this concept because I think I fell apart in order to fall together.
 Broke down to break open.
 My cracks and scars are part of my history and with this history I shine with wisdom, leaving no room for shame.